CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ##### Tip: define points by longitude and latitude

-In case your Redshift table specifies geographic locations using longitude and latitude numeric columns, you could import them as geometry by using the BigQuery [ST_MakePoint](https://docs.aws.amazon.com/redshift/latest/dg/ST_MakePoint-function.html) function to convert them into a GEOMETRY like this:
+In case your Redshift table specifies geographic locations using longitude and latitude numeric columns, you could import them as geometry by using the Redshift [ST_MakePoint](https://docs.aws.amazon.com/redshift/latest/dg/ST_MakePoint-function.html) function to convert them into a GEOMETRY like this:

 ```sql
 SELECT my_othercolumn, ST_MakePoint(my_long_column, my_lat_column) AS the_geom FROM my_table